costajob/app-servers/README.md

 ```

 ##### Considerations
-Crystal language recorded the best lap of the pack, outperforming more mature languages.
+Crystal language recorded the best lap of the pack, although it seems to discard some response headers as well.
 Memory consumption and resiliency are also very good.

 ##### Concurrency and parallelism